apache/airflow/docs/apache-airflow/concepts/dags.rst

 The dependency detector is configurable, so you can implement your own logic different than the defaults in :class:`~airflow.serialization.serialized_objects.DependencyDetector`

-Deschedule or Delete a DAG
+Controlling DAG Execution
 --------------------------

-A DAG can be prevented from running by either being paused, deactivated, or deleted.
+A DAG can be prevented from running by being paused, deactivated, or deleted.

+Pausing a DAG
+^^^^^^^^^^^^^

+Pausing a DAG will temporarily prevent scheduled runs from occurring.
-A DAG can be paused, which prevents scheduled runs.
-The Scheduler will not schedule a paused DAG, but you can trigger it manually via the UI.
-The "pause" and "unpause" actions are available via the UI and the API.
-In the UI, you can see Paused DAGs in the ``Paused`` tab.
-DAGs that are unpaused can be found in the ``Active`` tab.
+The Scheduler will not schedule a paused DAG, but you can still trigger it manually via the UI.
+The "pause" and "unpause" actions are available in the UI and through the API.

-A DAG can also be deactivated.
-A deactivated DAG will not be scheduled, cannot be triggered, and won't show up in the UI, but its metadata and history are still persisted in the database.
-All of the DAG's history and metadata will still be present when it is reactivated.
+In the UI, paused DAGs can be found in the ``Paused`` tab, and unpaused DAGs can be found in the ``Active`` tab.

+Deactivating a DAG
+^^^^^^^^^^^^^^^^^^

+Deactivating a DAG will prevent it from being scheduled or triggered, and it will not appear in the UI.
+However, its metadata and history will still be persisted in the database.
+When the DAG is reactivated, all of its history and metadata will still be present.

-To deactivate a DAG, remove the DAG from the ``DAGS_FOLDER``.
-When a DAG is in the database but mising from the ``DAGS_FOLDER``, the Scheduler will mark it as deactivated.
-The metadata and history of the DAG is kept for deactivated DAGs.
+To deactivate a DAG, remove it from the ``DAGS_FOLDER``.
+When the Scheduler finds a DAG in the database but missing from the ``DAGS_FOLDER``, it will mark it as deactivated.
+The metadata and history of the DAG will be kept.
-If the DAG is re-added to the ``DAGS_FOLDER`` the scheduler will mark it as active and its history will be visible.
-You cannot activate/deactivate a DAG via UI or API; this can only be done by removing it from the ``DAGS_FOLDER``.
-Note that the ``Active`` tab in the Airflow UI refers to DAGs that are not deactivated and not paused.
+If the DAG is added back to the ``DAGS_FOLDER``, the Scheduler will mark it as active and its history will be visible again.
+Note that the "Active" tab in the Airflow UI refers to DAGs that are not deactivated and not paused.

+Deleting a DAG
+^^^^^^^^^^^^^^

-You can also delete the DAG metadata from the database using the UI or the API.
+You can delete a DAG's metadata from the database using the UI or the API.
-If the DAG is still in the ``DAGS_FOLDER`` when you delete the metadata, the DAG will re-appear when the Scheduler parses the folder: only historical runs for the DAG are removed.
+If the DAG is still in the ``DAGS_FOLDER`` when you delete its metadata, it will reappear when the Scheduler parses the folder.
+Only the DAG's historical runs will be removed.

-If you want to completely delete a DAG and its all historical metadata, you need to:
+To completely delete a DAG and all its historical metadata, you need to:

-1. Pause the DAG
-2. Delete the historical metadata from the database, via the UI or API
+1. Delete its metadata from the database using the UI or the API.
-3. Delete the DAG file from the ``DAGS_FOLDER`` and wait until it becomes inactive
+2. Remove the DAG from the ``DAGS_FOLDER``.

+This will ensure that the DAG and all its metadata are permanently deleted.